Banque de la Guyane: History

-Overview

 Like peers such as the Banque de l'Algérie and Banque du Sénégal, the Banque de la Guyane was both a commercial bank and a bank of issue.
 It opened in 1855, with head office in Cayenne.
 Its first chief executive (directeur) was Jean-Baptiste Bellamy, who in 1857 moved on to head the Banque de la Martinique.

 In the 1890s, the bank erected a new head office building in central Cayenne, which was remodeled in 1975.
 In 1920, the bank opened a branch in Saint-Laurent-du-Maroni.